awsdocs/iam-user-guide/doc_source/reference_policies_variables.md

 These predefined policy variables can be used in any string where you can use regular policy variables\.

 ## Specifying default values<a name="policy-vars-default-values"></a>

-If AWS cannot resolve a variable this might cause the entire statement to be invalid\.
-However, when you add a variable to your policy you can specify a default value for the variable\.
-If a value is not specified for the variable AWS uses the default text that you provided\.

 To add a default value to a variable, surround the default value with single quotes \(`' '`\), and separate the variable text and the default value with a comma and space \(`, `\)\.